 What that means is that you can now borrow $1 million and you only need to pay back around $400 of interest each week.

 Compare that to 2017, when mortgages were around 5% and that would see a borrower paying back more than $1,000 per week to borrow that same $1 million.

 What that means is that a property that was priced at $1.5 million prior to COVID, could increase in value to $2 million and the level of repayments would be very similar.
 That suggests the relatively small increase we’ve seen in house prices so far still has room to move.
 It also means houses are still very affordable compared to any time in the last 70 years.

 One of the other key elements that impacts borrowers is the ability to get finance.
-As we know, during that last housing boom, APRA made things difficult for both owner-occupiers and investors by keeping their serviceability buffer high and putting a lot of pressure on lenders who offered interest-only loans.
+As a Brisbane-based buyers agency we know, during that last housing boom, APRA made things difficult for both owner-occupiers and investors by keeping their serviceability buffer high and putting a lot of pressure on lenders who offered interest-only loans.

 While the serviceability buffer is now lower than what it was, lenders are still being relatively cautious.

 However, with the serviceability buffer also being around 5% compared to 7%+ up until 2019, clearly getting finance is also easier than what it was before.

 It’s also very clear that some of the Government incentives that we’ve seen over the past 12 months have certainly added to the level of affordability.
 This is very clear in the first home buyer market, which has seen significant stamp duty exemptions and building bonuses.